nbdc-datahub/hbcd-docs/docs/instruments/mri/qc.md

 </table>

 #### <i class="fa-solid fa-eye"></i> Manual Review
+Manual visual review is performed **only for series that fail automated QC**.
+Due to the large data volume and the time-intensive nature of manual inspection, only a portion of the data undergoes manual review.
+Data is flagged for manual review based on multivariate prediction and Bayesian classifiers.
+While these tools identify most quality issues, some poor-quality data may pass automated QC due to misclassification or the presence of artifacts not assessed by automated metrics.

-Automated metrics flag series for manual review using multivariate prediction and Bayesian classifiers.
-Trained technicians then score artifact severity on a **0–3 scale** (0 = none, 1 = mild, 2 = moderate, 3 = severe).
-Series with **severe artifacts (score = 3) are rejected** (QC = 0) and excluded from processing.
-Data are selected from the remaining series based on manual ratings, notes, and automated scores.
+When automated QC flags a series, trained technicians perform manual visual review and rate artifact severity on a **0–3 scale** (0 = none, 1 = mild, 2 = moderate, 3 = severe).
+Series with **severe artifacts (score = 3) are rejected (QC = 0)** and excluded from downstream processing.
+For remaining series, final selection is informed by manual ratings, reviewer notes, and automated QC scores.

+**As an additional safeguard, QC is also performed on processed outputs** using tools such as <a href="../brainswipes" target="_blank">BrainSwipes</a>.
+If processed data are flagged during this stage, the corresponding raw data are re-reviewed and QC decisions are corrected if necessary.
+This process ensures that the majority of the data included in the release is of high quality without additional delays in data release.

 <table class="compact-table-no-vertical-lines">
 <i>Manual QC Metrics</i>